omergokdere/todoList/README.md

 2- Tasks are sorting by date

-3- User can prioritize the task on add/edit activity.
+3- User can prioritize the task on add/edit activity.(This option is available when you prompt out in code.)

-Some screenshots from application given below;
+Screenshots of application are given below;

 ![](https://raw.githubusercontent.com/omergokdere/todoList/master/Screenshots/todo%20list%20main%20screen.PNG)
 ![](https://raw.githubusercontent.com/omergokdere/todoList/master/Screenshots/todolist%20completed%20task.PNG)